ekaterinakuzmina/DataCamp-notes/README.md

 # DataCamp-notes
-My notes from DataCamp courses.
+My notes and solutions from DataCamp courses.